trek-view/basecamp/_posts/2022-09-09-injecting-camm-gpmd-telemetry-videos-part-2-mp4.md

 Simply put, MP4 acts like a wrapper around multimedia files and associated data that's necessary for playing the file correctly.
 But note that, MP4 stores data instead of compressing them, so it has to work with other codecs, for example, H.264/AVC and HEVC for video, AAC, and MP3 for audio, and CAMM or GPMD for telemetry.

-If you look at it as a whole, all the data of mp4 is stored in a box structure.
+If you look at it as a whole, all the data of mp4 is stored in a box structure (you will often here to boxes referred to as atoms, but I will use the term boxes for simplicity in this post).

 <img class="img-fluid" src="/assets/images/blog/2022-09-09/mp4-box-structure.png" alt="mp4 box structure" title="mp4 box structure" />